bilgino/angularforddd/README.md

 Using business services only for structural and behavioral modeling while domain models remain pure value containers that can't protect their invariants is a common bad practice in frontend projects.
 Hence, building rich domain models is a major objective in object-oriented applications.
 In general, using rich domain models means more entities than business services.

-It's debatable whether higher granularity distributed across many layers introduce extra complexity in the frontend design system.
+It's debatable whether higher granularity distributed across several layers introduce extra complexity in the frontend design system.
 Do we really need Domain-Driven Design in frontend development?
 As a consequence, many developers tend to lean toward weaker patterns because they see it as an unnecessary practice.
 Often a simpler data-driven approach is sufficient enough.
 For most web applications MVC or Flux/Redux may be more appropriate.
 Before starting using advanced concepts we must evaluate incoming requirements.

 ## Object-Oriented Design